viswaram1997/sunsniffer-weather/README.md

 ### UI
 - Project created by bootstrap and sass
-- UI is not great since i have focused on functionality
+- UI is not great since i have focused only on functionality

 ## Installation